 During the coronavirus crisis, the personal growth and identity development of young people was also put under pressure.
 Indeed, one of the negative consequences of confinement and online education has been the reduction in social interaction and the increase in boredom, loneliness and mental problems among young people.
 Research shows that social contact and support can be important factors in resilience and recovery after a crisis.

 With its new multi-year project Connecting You (th), the P&V Foundation wants to combine the need for social contacts and exchanges of young people with the societal need for diversified contacts, meetings and mutual understanding.
 In this way, it is possible to promote not only mental well-being, but also societal well-being and cohesion in society.

 The project will consist of 2 components: a call for projects and a youth forum.

 Call for projects

-The forum will begin with an opening weekend in October 2021 and end in May 2023.
+- The forum began with an opening weekend in October 2021 and will end in May 2023.

-During this period, the young people will meet face-to-face four times and will organize a certain number of meetings digitally.
-They will also make field visits and actively participate in the closing event.
+- During this period, the young people meet physically four times and organize several digital meetings.
+They sit on the jury for our call for projects, also carry out project visits and actively participate in the project's closing event.

 Many speakers came to present tools to young people.
 A total of 2 working days and sessions on citizenship, the future of young people, the entrepreneurial spirit ...

 The objective of the first meeting was to forge links, to get to know each other and to learn to debate in a benevolent environment.
 Through the visualization and facilitation of Visuality, the young people shared ideas in an informal atmosphere.
 They had the opportunity to meet academics, social entrepreneurs and coaches.
 All the sessions aimed to provide them with tools to debate and make decisions.
 They are now ready to actively participate as a jury in the Connecting Youth call for projects.

 Discover the program for the first weekend here.